rmassidda/ir-2019/01_crawling.md

 After this the value is assigned to the $i$-th front queue.

 The URLs are then extracted from the front queues in a way biased by the priority of the queue, after this each one of the extracted URLs is pushed into one back queue according to its host.
-Each of the B back queues contains URLs from a single host, the mapping from hosts to back queues is maintained by an auxiliary table T.
+Each of the back queues B contains URLs from a single host, the mapping from hosts to back queues is maintained by an auxiliary table T.
 If one of the back queues gets empty a new host is immediately reassigned.

 The URLs from the back queues are then extracted and inserted in a min-heap.
-This data structure contains one and only one element for each queue and it's ordered by the timestamps $t_e$, that contains the first viable moment to repeat a request to a certain host.
+This data structure contains one and only one element for each queue and it's ordered by the timestamps $t_e$, that represent the first eligible moment to repeat a request to a certain host.
 The crawler main loop extracts the root of the min-heap, waits for the indicated time $t_e$ to expire and then adds the URL to the `AssignedRepository`.

 ## Bloom Filter
-To check if a page has been parsed or downloaded before a first control can be done on the URL, obviously, given the size of the web graph, storing all the crawled URLs in a dictionary is not a viable option.
+To check if a page has been parsed or downloaded before a first control can be done on the URL, obviously, given the size of the web graph, storing all the crawled URLs in a dictionary is not a option.

-A Bloom Filter (1970) is a probabilistic data structure used to check the elements of a set, it ensures a positive result if an element is in the set, but also could provide false positives.
+A Bloom Filter (1970) is a probabilistic data structure used to check the elements of a set, it ensures a positive result if an element is in the set, but could also provide false positives.
 A binary array of size $m$ is created, and then a family of $k$ hash functions is used to map an object to a position in the array.
 To check if a certain element $u$ is in the array is equivalent to the proposition $\land^{k}_{i=1} h_i (u)$.